jondwaite/jondwaite.github.io/content/post/2024-07-21-from-zero-to-kubernetes-part-1.md

 | k8s01-w02   | 172.30.0.15 | 255.254.0.0 (/15) | 172.30.0.1 | Worker node #2                                      |
 | k8s01-w03   | 172.30.0.16 | 255.254.0.0 (/15) | 172.30.0.1 | Worker node #3                                      |</figure>

-I have a local DNS environment so just added all of the host details here to my primary DNS domain as &#8216;A&#8217; records (including the `k8s01` and `k8s01-nfs01` names).
+I have a local DNS environment so just added all of the host details here to my primary DNS domain as 'A' records (including the `k8s01` and `k8s01-nfs01` names).
 The same effect can probably be achieved by creating `/etc/hosts` entries for each address on each deployed server (ideally in the template VM so these are automatically present).

 ## Automation {.wp-block-heading}